Willy-Kimura/TrialMaker.Demo/README.md

 ## Activating premium licenses

-> License Generator requires license activation.
-Please ensure you provide your valid *purchase email* and *license key* before proceeding.
+> License Generator requires activation.
+Please ensure you provide your valid *purchase email* and *license key* after purchase.

 TrialMaker includes an offline and powerful license generation utility that lets you generate premium licenses for converting free-trial users to premium clients.
 You can provide single device activations or multi-device activations, meaning that a client can either receive a single license for one device or a single license for multiple devices: